ninabarzh/ipa/content/en/docs/take-back-power/counter.md

 - Safe audit tips:
   - Use a second device (friend’s phone, public computer) to *research suspicious apps*
   - Keep logs and screenshots *offline or off-device*
-  - Don’t uninstall anything yet—some spyware triggers alerts when removed
+  - Don’t uninstall anything yet, some spyware triggers alerts when removed

 Need a clean start?
 See below: [Clean-slate strategies →](#clean-slate-strategies-when-to-start-again)